 In January 2012, we acquired 49 retail stations located primarily in Washington, Oregon, California, Nevada, Idaho, Utah and Wyoming, from SUPERVALU, Inc. We paid approximately \$37 million for the assets, including inventories of approximately \$3 million.
 We assumed the obligations under the seller's leases and other agreements arising after the closing date.
 SUPERVALU, Inc. retained certain pre-closing liabilities, including environmental matters.
 We have spent approximately \$4 million to replace the dispensers at these stations.
-This acquisition added ratable and profitable supply outlets for our refined products, further strengthening our refining and marketing integration.

-Pro forma information has not been presented for the acquisition as it is not material to our consolidated financial statements.
+Pro forma information has not been presented for the acquisition as it is not material to our condensed consolidated financial statements.